PowerDMS/Owin.Scim/README.md

 PROJECT STATUS
 ==============
-In recent light of coming across Microsoft's SCIM implementation, this project is no longer in active development until I can vet that Microsoft.SystemForCrossDomainIdentityManagement will fit all needs.
+In recent light of coming across Microsoft's SCIM implementation, this project is pending active development until I can vet that Microsoft.SystemForCrossDomainIdentityManagement will fit most needs.

 See:
 https://github.com/Azure/AzureAD-BYOA-Provisioning-Samples